Paramedic Program Disclosures

 Admission Requirements

-In general, students are required to provide the following: Completed Application, Copy of EMT or AEMT Oklahoma State License, Copy of current AHA Provider CPR card, Two References, Copy of valid state Driver’s License, verification of Social Security Card, Copy of H.S.
-Diploma, transcript or GED (or college transcript), Copy of current college Transcript (if applicable) and criminal record attestation.
+In general, students are required to provide the following: Completed Application, Copy of EMT or AEMT Oklahoma State License (Paramediconly), Copy of current AHA Provider CPR card (Paramedic only), Two References (Paramedic only), , Copy of valid state Driver’s License, verification of Social Security Card, Copy of H.S.
+Diploma, transcript or GED (or college transcript) and Copy of current college Transcript (if applicable), Entrance exam.

 Paramedic students will be interviewed prior to admission.
-Interview and admission rubrics will be utilized to determine application score based upon a 4.0 scale with 4.0 being the highest possible score.
+An interview and admission formula along with an entrance exam will be utilized to determine each candidate’s application score These scores will be utilized to determine each candidate’s placement.

 Paramedic applicants are required to complete an approved anatomy and physiology course prior to starting any Paramedic level coursework.